 How do you make sure you choose the right music, though?

-Regardless if you’re learning how to make a music video by yourself or if you have freelance clients, here are some useful tips:
+If you’re learning how to make a music video by yourself or if you have freelance clients, here are some useful tips:

-Step 1: Understand Your Message
+Tip 1: Understand Your Message

 Are you making a music video to amplify your brand or are you looking for the perfect soundtrack to your family’s summer vacation video?
 What are the emotions you want to evoke in the viewer?